MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/tutorial-vscode-docker-node/tutorial-vscode-docker-node-04.md

 ## Push the image to a registry

-1. The newly-tagged image appears now as a _new_ node in Docker explorer, under **Images** and includes the registry name such as `YOUR-REGISTRY-NAME.azurecr.io/jse2eexpressserver`.
+1. The newly tagged image appears now as a _new_ node in Docker explorer, under **Images** and includes the registry name such as `YOUR-REGISTRY-NAME.azurecr.io/jse2eexpressserver`.
 1. Expand that node, right-click **latest**, and select **Push**.
 Accept the tag for that image by pressing **Enter**.

 1. The **Terminal** panel shows the `docker push` commands used for this operation.
 The target registry is determined by the registry specified in the image name.